“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 To be confirmed

-This course is designed for those seeking professional recognition as Fellow of the Higher Education Academy (HEA)/Advance HE.
-Underpinned by the relevant professional standards, it’s designed to help you attain professional recognition for your work, meet your organisational goals and enhance your professional profile.
+This course is designed for those seeking professional recognition as a Fellow of Advance HE.
+Underpinned by the relevant professional standards, it's designed to help you attain professional recognition for your work, meet your organisational goals and enhance your professional profile.

 This programme consists of two modules.
 The first, Teaching and Learning in Higher and Professional Education, is designed to help you learn how to plan for effective and inclusive teaching and learning environments.
 You'll have the opportunity to study the theories, principles and application of teaching and learning strategies, as well as explore action learning, enquiry and work-based learning, and technology-enabled and reflective learning.

-The second module, Professional Academic Practice in Action, gives you the opportunity to explore the nature of action research and its application to programme planning, design and evaluation in professional practice.
-This module also covers professional ethics, the policy context, and broader issues that impact professional academic practice within the higher education sector.
+The second module, Professional Academic Practice in Action, supports you in exploring the nature of action research and its application to programme planning, design and evaluation in professional practice.
+This module also covers professional ethics, the policy context, and broader issues that impact professional academic practice in higher education.

 Our Postgraduate Certificate in Teaching and Learning in Higher and Professional Education is informed by the UK Professional Standards Framework (UK PSF) for Teaching and Supporting Learning in Higher Education.